 Rabbits are prey animals.
 They have a natural dislike of predators like owls.
 This fear helps them survive, but it can also be mimicked to keep the animal away from your grass or plants.
 That said, rabbits do learn, so if you put up a scare owl, it may deter rabbits for a while, but they will eventually determine that the item is not a threat and they will return to eat your seedlings and lawn patch.

-Sparrowhawks are quite small birds of prey, and it is unlikely that they would be able to kill, much less carry off, a fully grown adult rabbit.
-They may attempt to kill any kits that they see, however.
+Sparrowhawks are quite small birds of prey, and it is unlikely that they would be able to carry off a fully grown adult rabbit.
+They may attempt to kill any kits that they see, however, as the larger female sparrowhawks can kill prey up to 500 grams (approximately a pound) in weight.

 Owls are highly skilled hunters, and they do enjoy eating small mammals and other small prey.
 Some species of owl are large enough to take down an adult rabbit and carry it away, and almost all are capable of killing a kitten rabbit.
-Keep pet rabbits in a hutch to protect them from owls and other natural predators, consider installing lights if owls are known to hunt on your land, and don’t be afraid to make noise if you see owls hunting in your area, because they are afraid of humans.
+Keeping pet rabbits in a hutch to protect them from owls and other natural predators is your best bet.